-When you first see a RagaMuffin cat, you will find yourself in admiration due to its luxuriously soft coat.
-As you come closer to this beautiful cat, you will find yourself drawn to its eyes that welcome your affection and attention, and at the first touch of their lush coat, you will think you are in feline heaven.
+When you first see a RagaMuffin cat, you will find yourself in admiration.
+They have luxurious colours, soft coats and a substantial feel to their body.
+As you come closer to this beautiful cat, you will find yourself drawn to their eyes that welcome your attention, and at the first touch of their lush coat, you will think you are in feline heaven.

-RagaMuffins come in all coat colours and patterns.
-These stunning cats’ coat colour is solid, tortoiseshell, tabby and white, or mink.
-Their coat pattern and symmetry are not considered noteworthy, but all RagaMuffin breeders love the unique and distinct patterns and varieties that come naturally within the cat breed.
+RagaMuffins come in all coat colours and patterns, including solid, tortoiseshell, tabby and white, or mink.
+Their coat pattern and symmetry are not considered noteworthy, but all RagaMuffin breeders love the unique and distinct patterns and varieties that come naturally within the breed.

-Ragamuffins are likely to go limp when held.
-This is where the “rag” part of their name suggests.
-While they have a calm and relax disposition, they are not lazy cats.
-Just pull out a toy, and they are ready for some action.
+Like Ragdolls, Ragamuffins are likely to go limp when held.
+This is where the “rag” part of their name comes from.
+While they have a calm and relaxed disposition, they are not lazy cats.
+Just pull out a toy and they are ready for some action.

 - Grooming: Twice a Week 6/10

 - Playfulness: High 10/10